dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

 Dart wishes to avoid allowing arbitrary expressions for initial field values, which lead to complications in other languages. `const` is one way to specify initial values in an efficient and predictable way.

-All instance fields must be final if you have a `const` constructor in your class.
+In fact, `const` objects are the only values allowed in initial instance field values.

+<aside class="note">Another example of a compile-time
+  constant is a literal number or literal string.</aside>

 {% pc dart 0 %}
 class Point {